Chandi Kori

 Chandi Kori is a 2015 Indian Tulu film directed by Devadas Kapikad also appearing in a supporting role.
 Arjun Kapikad and Karishma Amin star in lead roles, and Naveen D. Padil, Bhojaraj Vamanjoor, Gopinath Bhat and Aravind Bolar feature in supporting roles.

-The film successfully completes 100 days in Mangalore and Udupi.
+The film successfully completed 100 days in Mangalore and Udupi.
 The film was produced by Sharmila Kapikad and Sachin Sunder.